sixfeetup/scaf/README.md

 Inside `[project_destination_directory]/[project_slug]/README.md` you will have more documentation explaining how to use and configure your newly created project.

+## Terraform and AWS

+In order to deploy your project using terraform and AWS you can follow the instructions in `terraform/README.md`.
+Note that you will need:
+- an AWS account where you have access to the `OrganizationAccountAccessRole`
+- terraform and aws cli installed and configured

 ## Development on the Cookie Cutter

 When making changes to the Cookie Cutter, keep the following in mind: